Koenkk/zigbee2mqtt.io/docs/devices/WSDCGQ11LM.md

 ### Pairing
-Press and hold reset button on the device for +- 5 seconds until the blue light blinks three times, release the reset button (the blue light will blink once more) and wait.
+Press and hold the reset button on the device for +- 5 seconds (until the blue light starts blinking).

-*NOTE: When you fail to pair a device, try replacing the battery, this could solve the problem.*
+After this the device will automatically join.

 ### Device type specific configuration